Early Orthodontics for Children

 - What's involved in an early treatment plan?

 Phase I Treatment: This phase may last up to 9 months.
 During this time, your child will wear retainers or removable braces (functional appliances) until their permanent adult teeth come in later in their life.

 These appliances can reposition the lower jaw forward, improve the child’s profile and correct the bite problem.

 Treatment takes place while your child still has baby teeth present.
 After the permanent teeth have come in, we can determine if Phase II Treatment is needed.

 Phase II Treatment: Orthodontics is usually the second phase of treatment, following the use of functional appliances.
 Most children require a second phase of treatment, but Phase II treatment is considerably shorter and less invasive if your child benefits from early Phase I treatment.

 To help make the wearing of braces more fun, patients have a choice of at least 40 different coloured elastics.

-This phase of treatment usually last between 12-24 months depending of the amount of tooth movement necessary to align the teeth and to establish a proper bite.
+This phase of treatment usually lasts between 12-24 months depending on the amount of tooth movement necessary to align the teeth and establish a proper bite.